pepa65/vpa/README.md

 * `<clientIP>`: Client IP address of the tunnel, default `10.11.12.13`.
 * `<gwIP>`: The gateway IP address to tunnel through, by default as shown by: `ip r show default`.
 * `<keyfile>`: Path to the file with the secret key, can be left off if it is `./vpa.key` or if that is not present: `~/vpa.key`.

-## Why

-* Using TCP (most VPNs use UDP to not get bogged down, but with `BBR` congestion is minimal).
-* Over any accessible port (ports `80` and `443` are usually available).
-* Fully tunneled.
-* Cryptographically secure.
-* Simple install: single binary.
-* Simple configuration: no configuration file.
-* Simple usage: only the keyfile needs to be placed on server and clients.